Real Estate FAQs

 If you're looking for information about real estate law in Indiana, we have your answers.
 As a special service to you, we have created this frequently asked question page.
 Don't see your question here?
 Call Hocker & Associates, LLC right now to find out how a real estate attorney in Indianapolis can help: (317) 578-1630.
-Our real estate attorneys in Indianapolis - Janet Davis Hocker and Kassandra Green, will be on your side.
+Our real estate attorney in Indianapolis, Janet Davis Hocker, will be on your side.

 - What Real Estate Legal Services Do You Offer?

 - What Should I Bring to My Meeting with My Attorney?

 - What Should I Expect at Closing

 - Do You Handle Closings When HUD is the Owner?